MaximeRobeyns/bayesian_flow_networks/README.md

 ## Examples

 > Note: work in progress.
-More examples to come.
+More examples to come, including discrete data.

 ### Continuous Data (swiss roll)

 Both the infinite and discrete time loss functions are implemented.

 Here is a minimal example for the 2D swiss roll dataset (see `examples/swiss_roll_bfn.py` for the full code).
-Here are some model samples throughout training:
+The following diagram shows some model samples throughout training:

 ![Swiss roll samples throughout training](./examples/swiss_roll.png)